betaglot/betaglot/docs/guide/Systema/Theoria/Propositions/Overview.md

     - formulate a proposition
 - lancer + proposition
     - throw out a proposition
+    - "let me throw out an idea"
 - présenter + proposition
     - present a proposition
+    - "present your beta to the class"
 - recevoir + proposition
     - receive a proposition
 - refuser + proposition